 Gemini Review: Conclusion

-During this Gemini exchange review, I’ve tried to highlight exactly what makes the platform suitable for different kinds of investors and traders.
+The platform is suitable for different kinds of investors and traders.
 Hopefully, you picked up that it’s not ideal for those wanting to switch in and out of various cryptocurrencies but is great for large volume and one-off buys.
-This is because the platform offers high levels of security.
+This is because the platform offers high-level security.

 Just remember, it’s still not a good idea to leave your cryptocurrency on an exchange platform.
 Just because most of Gemini’s BTC and ETH are kept offline, that doesn’t make it immune to being hacked!